joshbwelll/joshbwelll/README.md

 - 🌱 I’m currently learning about Analytics and Data Engineering.
 - 👯 I’m looking to collaborate on Analytics Engineering related projects.
 I'm really interested in AE and the future of it.

-- 💬 Ask me about My [GitHub projects](https://joshbwelll.github.io/).
+- 💬 Ask me about my [GitHub Projects](https://joshbwelll.github.io/).
 I would love to gain feedback.
 - 📧 How to reach me: [Email](mailto:joshblackwell6@gmail.com) or [LinkedIn](https://www.linkedin.com/in/joshua-blackwell-853421129/)
   >